-Agents and brokers may be paid a salary, work on a commission basis or a combination of both.
-Their incomes vary considerably depending on the employer, the employee’s abilities and educational background, the geographic area and the responsibilities of the position.
+Agents and brokers may be paid a salary, work on a commission basis or earn a combination of both.
+Incomes vary considerably depending on the employer, the employee’s abilities and educational background, the geographic area and the individual’s responsibilities.

 Usually, newly hired agents and brokers are paid a base salary and look after existing client accounts.
-To encourage finding new clients, they often receive a percentage of commissions for the new business they attract.
-Some agents receive commissions from day one, although most choose to receive a salary for six months or longer while they establish a client base.
+To encourage them to find new clients, they often also receive a percentage of commissions on any new business they attract.
+Some agents work on a full commission basis immediately, although most choose to receive a salary for 6 months or longer while they establish a client base.

 Most agents and brokers pay their own car and travel expenses.
-If they operate their own businesses, other overhead expenses may include office rent and staff salaries.
+Those that operate their own businesses will also pay other overhead expenses such as office rent and staff salaries.